-In 2016, the Human Rights Commission launched its Engineering for Equity Training Program with the goal of building platforms, systems and structures that uplift all San Francisco residents.
+In 2016, the Human Rights Commission launched its Engineering for Equity program with the goal of building platforms, systems and structures that uplift all San Francisco residents.
 The Engineering for Equity program has two objectives:

-1. Advise organizations on how to recognize a variety of needs and administer services that result in equitable opportunities and outcomes for all people.
+- Advise organizations on how to recognize a variety of needs and administer services that result in equitable opportunities and outcomes for all people.

 We know that no matter what industry an organization is in, relevant, thoughtful engagement with employees, customers and community partners is vital to its success.

 The HRC provides more than 500 hours of training per year.
 Based on this experience, we understand that investment beyond the training, including employee or resident surveys, evaluations, review and revisions to company mission statements, are crucial to organizations implementing skills and recommendations reviewed in the training.
 We work with organizations to create mechanisms to institutionalize the content covered during our training.
 When you contact HRC regarding your training needs you will receive:

 - Link for your organization to complete a Training Request Form to accurately assess training needs.
 HRC will review your Form and contact your organization within five days.

 - HRC will either provide a referral or an estimate and proposed training outline tailored to meet your organization's needs.